etgryphon/stativus/README.md

     + All `enterState` are documented with 'ENTER: *state_name*'
     + All `exitState` are documented with 'EXIT: *state_name*
     + All events are documented with 'EVENT: *state_name* fired [*event_name*] with *n* argument(s)'
-    + Any time your application is configured in such a way that it will break, an exception will be thrown
+    + Any time your application is configured in such a way that it will break, you will get a console or exception
   + **Minified**: this is the file named `stativus-min.js` and is a minified version for production use

 ## Demo